Update:

 Women Who Code vs. Women's Job List:

-Women Who Code vs. Where Women Work:
+Women Who Code vs. Freelancing Females:

 Key Information